saladel/saladel/README.md

   </a>
  -->

-### 🔭 I’m currently working on:
+### 🔭 I’m looking to collaborate on:

-- Using machine learning to identify plants in Covenant University.
-- Using AR to digitize the physical aspect of things.
+Projects using machine learning and/or VR-AR to solve problems.
+I find the use of these technologies exciting!

 ---